houstonhaynes/AD4SDocs/05 FSharp Antifragile By Design.md

 }
 ```

-This extensibility mechanism represents the antifragile principle of convex tinkering—creating small, controlled experiments with limited downside but potentially significant upside.
+This extensibility mechanism represents the antifragile principle of convex tinkering, creating small, controlled experiments with limited downside but potentially significant upside.

 ### Units of Measure: Zero-Cost Type Safety